Kostis-S-Z/exploring_meta/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

 Exploring the effects of the Model-Agnostic Meta-Learning algorithms MAML & ANIL on Vision and meta-RL tasks.
 Including Representation similarity experiments for further insights on the network dynamics during meta-testing (adaptation) and Continual Learning experiments to test their ability to _adapt without forgetting_.
+Feel free to checkout the whole M.Sc Thesis on [here](https://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1531273&dswid=-2090)

 Check out some of our runs & results in our [W&B Project](https://app.wandb.ai/kosz/l2l)